jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2015/day02/README.md

 # Parsing the Input

-Each line in the input represents the dimentions of a box: length x width x height.
+Each line in the input represents the dimensions of a box: length x width x height.
 This is parsed by splitting the line on `x` and converting the resulting list of strings to integers.

 # Part 1